frigus02/service-mesh-playground/intro/README.md

    > A service mesh is a configurable infrastructure layer for a microservices application.
 It makes communication between service instances flexible, reliable, and fast.
 The mesh provides service discovery, load balancing, encryption, authentication and authorization, support for the circuit breaker pattern, and other capabilities.

----
+## My slides

+Slides showing transformation from traditional direct service to service communication to adding proxies and making it a service mesh: <https://docs.google.com/presentation/d/12cWxrlMfePNx2WN3JP0CmsAsYmPPt7hib2WHUQQbTcM/edit?usp=sharing>.

-# Istio architecture
+## Istio architecture

 ![Istio Architecture](https://istio.io/docs/concepts/what-is-istio/arch.svg)

----

-# Istio features
+## Istio features

 - Traffic management